vrijune/web-dev-practice03/README.md

 # Question One

 Question one uses an HTML form within the `'dinosaur-form.jsp'` file.

-You will complete a Servlet, Java object (JavaBean) and JSP page to display the information submitted from the form.
+Complete a Servlet, Java object (JavaBean) and JSP page to display the information submitted from the form.

 This is what the form should look like when it is opened in your web browser: